gadfly361/reagent-figwheel/README.md

 ## other reagent templates

-[reagent-template](https://github.com/reagent-project/reagent-template) - Template by the reagent-project organization.
+[reagent-template](https://github.com/reagent-project/reagent-template) - Remake of [chestnut](https://github.com/plexus/chestnut) template for reagent.

 [liberagent](https://github.com/borkdude/lein-new-liberagent) - Template for apps that use Reagent on the client and Compojure+Liberator on the server.

 [reagent-seed](https://github.com/gadfly361/reagent-seed) - Reagent template with a few batteries included.

-## credits

-This template is a pared down version of [chestnut](https://github.com/plexus/chestnut) for reagent applications.